krizdingus/gameboy-cartridge-labels/readme.md

 - **Do not sell** the labels or any derivatives of these labels.
 - **Credit** the original designs if you share your modified versions.
+- If you adapt these labels for your use, you must ensure that the word "Reproduction" remains prominently displayed on the label, or some other clear indication is provided that the label is not an authentic original.

+## Ethical Usage

+I are committed to ethical usage of these labels.
+These labels are intended for personal use and enhancing reproduction Game Boy cartridges, not for creating counterfeit products.
+Each label includes the word "Reproduction" to ensure clear identification that these are not authentic original game labels.

 ## License